-- 1. In the opinion of the Directors:

-- Act 2001, including:

-- year ended on that date; and

-- reporting requirements; and

-- (b) There are reasonable grounds to believe that MyState Limited will be able to pay its debts as and when they become due and payable.

-- 2. The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 by the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2019.
+- 1. In the opinion of the Directors: - (a) The financial statements and notes of the Group set out on pages 1 to 51 are in accordance with the Corporations Act 2001, including: - (i) Giving a true and fair view of the Group's financial position as at 30 June 2019 and of its performance for the year ended on that date; and - (ii) Complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (b) There are reasonable grounds to believe that MyState Limited will be able to pay its debts as and when they become due and payable. - 2.
+The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 by the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2019. - 3.
+The financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 1.2.